 The Fire Department works with the transporting ambulance service to record information on each cardiac arrest in Olathe.
 This includes patient outcome, in the CARES registry – the Cardiac Arrest Registry to Enhance Survival – a national network established by the CDC to improve data collection on cardiac arrests in the United States.
 Tracking this information helps discover ways to improve our response and compare our performance to local, state and national performance data.
 We are hopeful this tracking will help us identify ways to continue to improve a patient’s chance of surviving a cardiac arrest in Olathe.

-In Olathe, the percentage of cardiac arrest patients (with attempted resuscitation) who were discharged from the hospital was 69%, which is well above the Johnson County average of 51%, and the 2017 National average of 33%.
+In Olathe, the percentage of cardiac arrest patients (with attempted resuscitation) who were discharged from the hospital was 45.5%, which is comparable to the Johnson County average of 46.6%.

 The department’s success has continued to increase steadily for the last several years.
 In fact, the target was raised based on our own previous performance as benchmarks, peer communities and national trends tended to be lower.
 Continued investment in technology and training allow firefighter/paramedics to quickly respond to a patient’s cardiac needs.